nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.3.4 Clearing all consumed recipes : `clearC` <a id="clear-consumption"></a>
 Contributed by: Tian Yong

-Clears all the recipes that have been eaten in the consumption list.
+<br> Clears all the recipes that have been eaten in the consumption list.

 <br>  The image below is what Wishful Shrinking looks like after you have cleared all recipes eaten from the consumption list. <br><br>
 <img src="images/feature/consumption/ClearConsumptionImage.png" width="550" height="300">